| Metrics and Targets |

 NSG Group Approach

-• Customer demand for high performance glazing products to support the low carbon transition, e.g. high thermal performance glazing results in a higher embodied carbon content of the product in it's manufacture.
+- Customer demand for high performance products to support the low carbon transition, where these products result in a higher embodied carbon content during manufacture

-• Moving forwards, the implementation of the NSG decarbonization roadmap will overcome the 'negative' market aspects leading to a reduction in absolute CO2 emissions whilst maximising the opportunities associated with continued development of carbon saving products and expansion of NSG operations.
+- Moving forwards, the implementation of the NSG decarbonization roadmap will overcome the 'negative' market aspects leading to a reduction in absolute CO2 emissions whilst maximizing the opportunities associated with continued development of carbon saving products and expansion of NSG operations.
 For more details, please refer to "Roadmap to Carbon Neutrality".

 Further Disclosure / Information sources